s-sohani/knowledge/Airflow/Intro.md

 DAG is Direct Acyclic Graph, that is data pipeline with no cycles, and edges are dependency between nodes, and nodes are tasks.

 ## Operators
-Operators are only tasks in your dag,
+Operators are only tasks in your dag.
+Airflow has ton of Operators.